 Reliability

-When to Choose VPS Hosting:
+When to Use VPS vs Cloud Hosting?

 - Budgeting: If predictable costs are a priority, VPS Hosting offer consistent pricing.
 Hostinger’s VPS plans, for example, starts at $4.99/month.

 - Stable and Moderate Traffic: Ideal for websites with consistent traffic.
-For example, Hostinger’s entry-level VPS plan includes an estimated 4TB of bandwidth per month.

 - Technical Expertise or Needing Control: VPS Hosting gives you root access, perfect for users who want full control over their server.